PhoenixTales/phoenix-docs/world/northeast.md

 According to the concept the lift would be placed close to the EP.
 While the lift may be Ralfs (wrong) interpretation of the ropeway, which serves this concept of exchange already, the lift didn't really have a reason to exist.
 But as I just liked the idea and do not want to get rid of the concept, I still decided to include it.
 And since it doesn't have to and shouldn't be used in the same context as the ropeway, it just could be used in a different context.

 And by the way, something akin to this ore lift by Ralf, with a counterbalance as a mechanism, is also mentioned a few times in the Gothic novel, by which the protagonist can leave from a dungeon deep down very fast - an idea which we should absolutely utilise in the game at several locations in order to make the backtraveling from all the dungeons easier.
-Since according to the original concept the orc caves will only be accessible by first going through the mines, the temple again would be below the orc caves and so on.
+Since according to the original concept the Orc Caves will only be accessible by first going through the mines, the temple again would be below the Orc Caves and so on.
 The player needs to go through all of these dungeons to reach the deeper levels, and Alex Wittmann in the novel, knowingly or unknowingly, has provided us with an actual useful gameplay mechanic to deal with this.
-An important puzzle piece in the Metroidvania like underground design I am going for.
+An important puzzle piece in the metroidvania-like underground design I am going for.
 {: .subtext}

-It may not connect the outside world to the colony, as the ropeway is doing so, but it can still be a sort of ore lift and it can even appear at the "same" location, or to be more precise rather the "equivalent" location in the layout as implemented from 0.7 onwards.
+It may not connect the Outside World to the Colony, as the ropeway is doing so, but it can still be a sort of ore lift and it can even appear at the "same" location, or to be more precise rather the "equivalent" location in the layout as implemented from 0.7 onwards.

 Since, as mentioned further above, we can interpret the bridge that leads to the other mining sites in the west of the Abandoned Mine, as being a later version and realisation of the concept art of the tree in front of the waterfall that would lead to the lift, we ought to implement the lift somewhere behind this bridge.